Is Hot Sauce Good for You?

 Is hot sauce an indulgence, a health food, or both?

 As a fan of hot sauce, at some point, you’ve probably wondered … is this stuff good for me?
 Turns out, it might be!

 We’re definitely not telling you to ditch your vitamins and your doctor (in fact, please take your vitamins and see your doctor!) and this article isn’t medical advice, but several peer-reviewed studies have shown that adding some heat to your meals can help with weight loss, diabetes, blood pressure, and more.

-Antioxidant & Anti-inflammatory
+Antioxidant and Anti-inflammatory

-One of the most accepted health benefits of hot sauce (and spicy food in general) is its antioxidant and anti-inflammatory properties as well as bioactive compounds such as flavonoids, phenolic acids, carotenoids and vitamins C, E, and A. Hot sauce by its nature is a powerhouse of healthy eating.
+One of the most accepted health benefits of hot sauce (and spicy food in general) is its antioxidant and anti-inflammatory properties as well as bioactive compounds such as flavonoids, phenolic acids, carotenoids, and vitamins C, E, and A. Hot sauce by its nature is a powerhouse of healthy eating.
 That’s not surprising, considering that hot sauce is made from natural ingredients like peppers!

 But what are antioxidants and what do they do?
 In a few words, antioxidants fight damage caused by free radicals, which are unstable molecules that cause cell damage.
 This makes them good for cancer, diabetes, and heart disease (we’ll hit on those more later).